spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/01.step-animation/docs.md

 title: 'Step Animation'
 ---

+## 3D Model View

-### Control the view of your 3D model on each step
+This step allowed you to control the angle and zoom of the 3D model on each step.

 Control over the angle in 3D space that your model should load to give customers an experience that makes it undisputably obvious what section on the model they are customising.